-Register Base Address: 0x0C00 Field Name: Register St atus Offset: 0x0000 Size: 1 Byte Type: Read only Description: The integer value in this field indicates the status of this inquiry register: $0x00 = $ The register is not available $0x01 = $ The register is available Field Name: Camera Sta atus Offset : 0x0001 Size: 4 Bytes Type: Read only Description: Each bit in this field specifies an error condition (see table below).
+Register Bas e Addres s: 0x0C00 Field Name: Register S tatus Offset: 0x0000 Size: 1 Byte Type: Read only Description: 0x00 = T er value in this field ind he register is not availa he register is available dicates the status of this inable nquiry register: Field Name: Camera S tatus Offset : 0x0001 Size: 4 Bytes Type: Read only Description: Each bit in this field specifies an error condition (see table below).
 Bit 0 is the least significant bit.
 If a bit is set to 1, the error condition assigned to that bit is present.
 If the bit is set to 0, the error is not present.
-Bit Description 0 Reserved The camera is busy performing an internal operation (such as generating s values).
-2 A reset has occurred.
-3 Parameter error.
-For example, a parameter has been set to a value that i or not allowed.
-4 A user set load has failed.
-5 A file operation has failed.
-6 An input power overvoltage e condition is preser nt (see Section 6.9. .2 on page 126).
-7 A binary read/write command protocol error has been detected.
-For more inform about the error, read the Binary Command Protocol Status Inquiry Register (see page 142).
+Bit Description 0 Reserved 1 The camera is busy values). performing an internal op eration (such as ge enerating shading 2 A reset has occurred d.
+3 eter error.
+For example, a parameter has been set to a value that is out of range allowed.
+A black image is produced (all pixel values are equal to zero). set load has failed.
+4 A user set load has 5 A file operation has peration has failed.
+6 A camera power over ra power overvoltage condition is present (see Section 6.9.2 on page 147). y read/write command protocol error has been detected.
+For more information ne error, read the Binary Command Protocol Status Inquiry Register (see 63).
 This bit is auto-cleared on read.
-8 15 Reserved An FPGA not ready error has occurred.
-For more information about to FPGA Status Inquiry register (see page 141).
-This bit clears when you Status Inquiry register.
+7 about the error, read 8 15 Reserved 16 ready error has occurred.
+For more information about the error, requiry register (see page 162).
+This bit clears when you read the register.
 17 A trigger error has occurred.
 Either the maximum allowed line rate has been exceeded or the ExSync signal is missing.
-For more information about the error, read the FPGA Status Inquiry register (see page 141).
+For more information about the error, read the FPGA Status Inquiry register (see page 162).
 This bit clears when you read the FPGA Status inquiry register.
-18 Reserved 19 The last shading value gen eration process faile ed.
-The DSNU shading value generation process can fail if the pixel values in the line captured during the generation process are too high.
-(This process should be performed in darkness or in very low light conditions.)
-The PRNU shading value of pixels in the captured lines problem is often caused by This bit will clear when you are less than 1/2 of extremely non-unif f the values for the orm lighting or by p highest pixels, This poor quality optics.
-20 An overtemperature condit · • 21 31 Reserved • •
+18 Reserved 19 The last shading val ue generation process fail led.
+The DSNU shading value generation process can fail if the pixel values in the lines captured during the generation process are too high.
+(This process should be performed in darkness or in very low light conditions.) pixels in the capture problem is often cau value generation process d lines are less than 1/2 o sed by extremely non-uni en you perform a success f the values for the form lighting or by highest pixels, This poor quality optics.
+20 condition is present (see 21 31 Reserved , (,